 Remember, no two journeys will look the same.
 So keep going and enjoy the process!

 Tina Shepardson’s picture book, Walkout, is set to release in 2020 and we cannot wait to read it!
 If you want to learn more about Tina Shepardson, visit her website and join the Debut Picture Book Study Group on Facebook.

 And if you like her advice on publishing, we have some resources that will help you out!
-Be sure to download your free planner and manuscript submission checklist from The Resource Library to make sure your story is on track to getting published.
+Be sure to download your manuscript submission checklist to make sure your story is on track to getting published.

 Also, check out these other articles around the blog to inspire you:

 - Debut Picture Book interview with Rochelle Groskreutz

 - How to Know if Your Manuscript is Ready to Submit